InfinteCoder/InfinteCoder/README.md

 >  I used new learned functions and new methods to create a platform game.
 I also used side colliders and used previous knowldege to make my game more complex and unique.

 [Project - Design a Game](https://studio.code.org/projects/gamelab/auvSPfOm26m7rs1BQknJbl5qE3CoA-jgdX73oC3wMA0)
-> In this project I learned to work with complex movement.
+> In this project I created a game simmilar to space invaders.
+I learned to work with complex movement.
 I also worked with new changing background and score and connecting and relating those two score.
 Functions like Istouching helped my game funciton and I relied heavily on that throughout my project.